-After engine shutdown, remove the spark plugs and spray a small amount of fogging oil into each cylinder.
+After engine shutdown, remove the spark plugs and spray a small amount of catalyst & O2 sensor friendly fogging oil into each cylinder.
 Rotate the crankshaft manually two complete revolutions.
 Re-install the spark plugs loosely for winter lay-up.

 NOTE: At spring commissioning, remove the plugs and rotate the crankshaft two full revolutions.
-Re-install the spark plugs, tighten each properly and connect the high tension leads fully onto each spark plug.
+Reinstall the spark plugs, tighten each properly and connect the high tension leads or coil packs fully onto each spark plug.